Limits to velocity of signal propagation in many-body systems: a quantum-information perspective

 It is worth noting that the steps that are necessary to estimate the LRB have already been demonstrated experimentally in a different context.
 The small (quasi-infinitesimal) increments of $\theta$ were implemented experimentally in~\cite{hyllus2012fisher} for a similar purpose---to measure local properties of a probability and to estimate the value of the Fisher information a complex many-body system.

 In conclusion, we have demonstrated that the Lieb-Robinson bound can be derived from local measurements on a single qubit connected to a many-body system, hence shifting the necessity of measuring correlation functions between distant subsystems.
 This is possible, because as we have shown, the LRB intrinsically limits the amount of information that reaches a single qubit that is a part of a complex many-body system.
 We have identified the conditions under which the local measurements on this qubit can saturate the upper limit set by the LRB, hence allowing one to determine the LRB from simple one-body measurements.
 We have used an example of the XY spin chain to show how the two formulations---that of the LRB and of quantum information---interplay, allowing to determine the velocity of information propagation.
 Due to the relative simplicity of the one-qubit operations and measurements, the protocol presented in this work might find applications in future measurements of the LRB, hence contributing to our understanding of complex many-body systems.
+Finally, we underline that one could independently derive Eq.~\eqref{eq.final} by starting from the analysis of information propagation through many-body quantum systems~\cite{PhysRevLett.97.050401}.

 We acknowledge the discussion with Mi{\l}osz Panfil and Tomasz Wasak.
+We thank Iman Sargolzahi for a critical reading of our paper.
 This work was supported by the National Science Centre, Poland, within the QuantERA II Programme that has received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No 101017733, Project No. 2021/03/Y/ST2/00195.